Miso Muffins with Kale, Carrot and Courgette

 The goats cheese used in these miso muffins nearly ran out of the fridge, it was so desperate to be used.
 So I’m entering them into the No Food Waste challenge.
 This is a monthly event coordinated by Elizabeth’s Kitchen Diary.

-In addition to the cheese that needed using up, we grew the kale, carrot, courgette and garlic that went into these miso muffins.
+In addition to the ripe cheese, we grew the kale, carrot, courgette and garlic that went into these miso muffins.
 This made them even tastier as well as suitable for Credit Crunch Munch.
-Hosted by Fab Food 4 All and Fuss Free Flavours, you’ll find it this month over at Maison Cupcake.
+Hosted this month over at Maison Cupcake.

 I was sent a jar of miso paste to try.
 I was not required to right a positive review and as always, all opinions are my own.
 Thank you for supporting the brands and organisations that keep Tin and Thyme blithe and blogging.